-The ABS indicator may come on if you turn the rear wheel at high speed for more than 30 seconds while the motorcycle is upright on the stand.
+The ABS indicator may come on if you turn the rear wheel while the motorcycle is upright on the stand.
 This is normal.
 Turn the ignition OFF, then turn it ON.
 The indicator should come on, then go off after you run the motorcycle above 6 mph (10 km/h).